 Effective Friday, June 2, 2020 –

 We continue to discourage visitors to protect the safety of our patients and staff.
 We are asking visitors that are with patients seeing a nurse or receiving treatment to wait in their vehicle or in the hallway.
 We will obtain your phone number for contact.
 If you are coming in for an office visit, one (1) visitor may be allowed for these types of visits.
 All visitors must have a negative symptom screen.

 We encourage all patients and employees to use good handwashing and respiratory hygiene.

-1. If you or a family member have traveled from a CDC named level 3 country in the past 30 days
+1. If you or a family member have traveled out of the state in the past 14 days

 2. Have been exposed to someone who has TESTED positive for COVID-19